kar137/ecommerce-django/README.md

 Contributions are welcome!
 Follow these steps:

--Fork the repository(Don't forget to star)
+- Fork the repository(Don't forget to star)
--Create a new branch (feature-xyz)
+- Create a new branch (feature-xyz)
--Commit changes & push to GitHub
+- Commit changes & push to GitHub
--Open a Pull Request
+- Open a Pull Request

 ## 📬 Contact